apooreapo/detectCoronaryArtery/README.md

-# diplomaThesis
+# Detect Coronary Artery

-In this repository you can view the files regarding my diploma thesis research.
-If you want to, feel free to experiment with them.
+In this repository you can view the demos and the research regarding our algorithm on detecting coronary artery, using ultra short ECG recordings.